 The missives will contain all the clauses that apply to the sale, right down to when the buyer gets the keys.

 As in the rest of the UK, this process can be drawn out as various legal checks are undertaken and a deed of transfer is put together.

-Once everything is agreed - at the 'conclusion of missives' - a binding contract is created and neither party can break this agreement without paying compensation.
+The 'conclusion of missives' happens once everything has been agreed.
+At this point, a binding contract is created and neither party can break this agreement without paying compensation.